2010 Pentagon shooting: Perpetrator

 John Patrick Bedell (May 20, 1973 – March 5, 2010) was a computer programmer and engineering student from Hollister, California.
-He suffered from bipolar disorder and had been institutionalized several times, according to a 2006 Orange County court filing regarding an arrest for marijuana possession.
+He had bipolar disorder and had been institutionalized several times, according to a 2006 Orange County court filing regarding an arrest for marijuana possession.
 It is unclear how or if the bipolar disorder affected his behavior in this matter.

 He graduated from University of California, Santa Cruz in 1994 with an undergraduate degree in physics.
-He also attended San Jose State University in 1995–1996, studying biochemistry.
+He also attended San Jose State University (SJSU) in 1995–1996, studying biochemistry.
+He returned to SJSU in 2009 for a graduate electrical engineering program, where he was described as "one of the best circuit design students" in the class by a former professor.

 Political views

-The Christian Science Monitor noted Bedell was an "anti-Bush registered Democrat who believed 9/11 was planned and carried out by the US government," but argued it would nevertheless be "facile" to call him left-wing.
+The Christian Science Monitor noted Bedell was an "anti-Bush registered Democrat who believed 9/11 was planned and carried out by the US government", but argued it would nevertheless be "facile" to call him left-wing.
 The Monitor instead grouped Bedell with "non-partisan" or "post-partisan" anti-government extremists such as Joseph Andrew Stack and the Ku Klux Klan.

 A blog on Blogspot named Rothbardix appears to be authored by Bedell.
 The title of the blog probably represents a reference to anarcho-capitalist Murray Rothbard.
-The blog details many libertarian beliefs, including, "The most basic principle of economic justice is the protection of private property and the protection of the right to freely exchange that property.
-Modern governments, however, consistently and routinely violate the rights of property owners ..."
-Bedell also complained about the size of the United States government, organized theft by the government of citizen's personal property, government control of the economy including "[T]he constantly expanding regulation of business."
+The blog details many libertarian beliefs, including: "The most basic principle of economic justice is the protection of private property and the protection of the right to freely exchange that property.
+Modern governments, however, consistently and routinely violate the rights of property owners ...".

 Bedell also seems to suggest the United States government is controlled by an elite group of people.
-In the final paragraph of his last blog post, he wrote "The blatant violations of the Constitution's limitations on the economic role of the government, accomplished through many subtle usurpations over many decades, are perhaps even more pernicious than, and are certainly a key motivation for, the violent seizure of the United States government."
+In the final paragraph of his last blog post, he wrote: "The blatant violations of the Constitution's limitations on the economic role of the government, accomplished through many subtle usurpations over many decades, are perhaps even more pernicious than, and are certainly a key motivation for, the violent seizure of the United States government."

 The anti-government views on Bedell's blog are also buttressed by his Facebook page, since deleted but image captured, where he associated himself as a fan of the libertarian Ludwig von Mises Institute, Lew Rockwell, and Shelly Roche (a self-described libertarian).

-Bedell posted a proposal on Google Code for an "open insurgent project" that would "integrate existing open-source codebases and new development to create an MMORPG simulation of low-cost defenses against futuristic, modern, and historical military opponents using a wide range of simulated defensive responses with real world systems."
+Bedell posted a proposal on Google Code for an "open insurgent project" that would "integrate existing open-source codebases and new development to create an MMORPG simulation of low-cost defenses against futuristic, modern, and historical military opponents using a wide range of simulated defensive responses with real world systems".
 He also created a Linux distribution called Rothbardix.